-Thus, the GNSO Council respectfully requests the ICANN Board of Directors to (1) refer this matter to the impending Transfer Policy review (which could be in the form of a new PDP), and (2) instruct ICANN Org to defer any Gaining FOA compliance enforcement until the matter is settled in the Transfer Policy review.
+Therefore, we are seeking Council's assistance and ask the Council to raise this issue with the ICANN Board.
+To this end, we have taken the liberty of preparing a draft letter from the Council to the ICANN Board for your consideration.
+The proposed letter asks the ICANN Board to: (1) refer this matter to the impending Transfer Policy review (which could be in the form of a new PDP), and (2) instruct ICANN org to defer any Gaining FOA compliance enforcement until the matter is settled in the Transfer Policy review.